 The 2009-19 Stimulus Package helped stave off a worse slowdown but gave way shortly thereafter to Tea Party-inspired budget austerity (belt-tightening).
 One could say that the government itself began to deleverage, for better or for worse — better because long-term budget forecasts improved; worse because most (or at least liberal Keynesian) economists see recessions as exactly the wrong time to initiate such fiscal conservatism.
 In their view, budget cuts during a recession cause a net loss because the lack of stimulus spending increases unemployment rolls and lowers tax revenues even as it spares the government in the short run from going deeper into debt.

-The Dodd-Frank legislation that followed subjected the derivatives market to the same transparency as the regular stock market and forced stricter capital requirements on the banks, with twice as much of their cash safe on reserve (20% not invested, as opposed to 10%) and leverage ratios dropped back down to 16.66:1 as opposed to 30:1.
+The 2010 Dodd-Frank legislation that followed from Congress subjected the derivatives market to the same transparency as the regular stock market and forced stricter capital requirements on the banks, with twice as much of their cash safe on reserve (20% not invested, as opposed to 10%) and leverage ratios dropped back down to 16.66:1 as opposed to 30:1 (though still 66% higher than 2004).
 Dodd-Frank also created the Consumer Financial Protection Bureau (CFPB) to help protect citizens against fraud.
 In its first five years, the CFPB returned $11 billion total from banks and financial companies to consumers.
 However, in a classic case of the fox guarding the henhouse, the banks themselves were put in charge of overseeing the derivatives markets — a $600 trillion-dollar untaxed market that contributes virtually nothing constructive to society.
-Just to put some perspective on that, $600 trillion is ~ 33x bigger than the entire rest of the “real” American economy outside the derivatives markets.
+Just to put some perspective on that, $600 trillion was ~ 33x bigger than the entire rest of the “real” American economy outside the derivatives markets.
 The increased capital cushion requirement hurt small businesses because big banks were less willing to take risks lending to small entrepreneurs.
 The result was that the big banks were bigger than ever and they still reaped the profits while taxpayers and investors assumed the risk.

 Still, the banks’ campaign donations paid off well.
 Patriots like McCain and Warren were the exception among politicians.
 After a Citibank lobbyist wrote legislation to water down the Dodd-Frank rules on default swaps, Congressman Jim Himes (D-Connecticut) said of the relationship between Wall Street and politicians: “It’s appalling.
 It’s disgusting.
 It’s wasteful and it opens the possibility of conflicts of interest and corruption.”
 Himes, who worked for Goldman Sachs before masquerading as a public servant, co-sponsored the Citibank bill.
 Banks also decided they would no longer use actual paper (it’s inefficient) and lost or ditched many of the homeowners’ actual mortgage statements as they swapped them around.
 Then they forged new ones when they went to foreclose in the years after the collapse.
 Just before Christmas 2014, Citigroup and Republican Congressman Jeb Hensarling from Texas’ 5th District (near Dallas) inserted legislation into the overall federal budget deal that weakened Dodd-Frank, loosening up regulations on derivatives and ensuring that taxpayers ultimately cover the increased risk via bailouts and the FDIC.
 The legislation passed because of lukewarm Democratic opposition and threat of a government shutdown if the budget didn’t go through.